SoPraFS20-Group16/sopra-fs20-group-16-server/README.md

 ## Technolgies

 This backend part of the project is build on the spring boot project-template provided for SoPra FS20.
-For more information about spring boot, visit www.springboot.io.
+For more information about spring boot, visit the [official Spring website](https://spring.io/projects/spring-boot).
 It is responsible for the core game logic, providing the game state to the client via a REST API.
 The game state includes the board, the players as well as all possible moves that can be made.
 Moves can be made using the REST API.